zhupan/sndnvaps.github.com/cheatsheets/servers/linux/ps.md

 ---
 {% include JB/setup %}

-This is a work in progress so bare with the content as it added.
-I use Ubuntu for my platforms so all of the manpage links use the Ubuntu documentation.
-If anyone has any suggestions on a better resource for the manpages drop me a line and let me know.

 ### ps <small>[(manpage)](http://manpages.ubuntu.com/manpages/precise/en/man1/ps.1posix.html)</small>

 **ps** displays information about a selection of the active processes.
 If you want a repetitive update of the selection and the displayed information, use top(1) instead.